paul-hammant/tbd/content/game-changers/index.md

 (no video sadly) and was interviewed later by InfoQ{{< ext url="https://www.infoq.com/news/2014/07/birth-cd-devops" >}}.

 A year or so before that mission, Sam and Dave were on a different client, UK retailer 'Dixons'.
 They were part of a team rolling out
 emergent DevOps practices, which they would get to reuse and refine on the following AOL mission.
+Standouts were:

-Standouts were: making the test environments have consistent behaviour with production environments (very close by not quite 'Infrastructure as Code'), QA automation technologies setup by the dev team & inducting/co-locating individual QAs with the dev team, Test Driven Development (TDD) and
+1. making the test environments have consistent behaviour with production environments (very close by not quite 'Infrastructure as Code')
+2. QA automation technologies setup by the dev team
+3. inducting/co-locating individual QAs with the dev team
+4. Test Driven Development (TDD)
-Acceptance Test Driven development (ATDD), a CI pipeline that included performance tests, a focus of team dynamics for high throughput.
+5. Acceptance Test Driven development (ATDD)
+6. a CI pipeline that included performance tests
+7. a focus of team dynamics forhigh throughput

 ## Travis-CI's GitHub integration and pass/fail badges (2011)